Banty2023/Banty2023/README.md

 - 👋 Hi, I’m @Banty2023
 - 👀 I’m interested in ...
+Coding and every aspect of programming
 - 🌱 I’m currently learning ...
+Beginner
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... all subjects and topics
 - 📫 How to reach me ... danielmwisdom097@gmail.com

 <!---